-Parameters cmap\dir (str) - Relative or absolute path to the directory that contains custom colormap files.
+Parameters cmap_dir (str) - Relative or absolute path to the directory that contains custom colormap files.
 A colormap file can be a NumPy binary file ('.npy' or '.npz') or any text file.

-All colormap files in cmap\dir must have names starting with 'cm\'.
+All colormap files in cmap_dir must have names starting with 'cm'.
 The resulting colormaps will have the name of their file without the prefix and extension.

 '''

-prism.internal.move_logger(working_dir, filename)
+prism.internal.move_logger(working_dir)

 '''

-Moves the logging file filename from the current working directory to the given working\dir, and then restarts it again.
+Moves the base PRISM_Logger from the current working directory to the given working_dir, and then restarts it again.

-- working\dir (str) String containing the directory the log-file needs to be moved to. - filename (str) String containing the name of the log-file that needs to be moved.
+Parameters working_dir (str) - String containing the directory the log-file needs to be moved to.

 '''

 prism.internal.np_array(obj, args, kwargs)

-Returns np.array(obj, args, copy=False, kwargs).
+Returns np.array (obj, args, copy=False, kwargs).

 '''

-prism.\internal.raise\error(err\msg, err\type=<class 'Exception'>, logger=None) Raises a given error err\msg of type err\type and logs the error using the provided logger.
+''' prism. internal.raise error(err msg, err type=<class 'Exception'>, logger=None) Raises a given error err_msg of type err_type and logs the error using the provided logger. '''

-Parameters err\msg (str) - The message included in the error.
+Parameters err_msg (str) - The message included in the error.

-- err\type (Exception subclass.
+- Other Parameters - err_type (Exception subclass.
 Default: Exception) The type of error that needs to be raised. - logger (Logger object or None.
 Default: None) The logger to which the error message must be written.
 If None, the RootLogger logger is used instead.